mohammad-ali-bit/Hostage/README.md

 You'll see:

 -   The session instantly terminates in both windows\
--   A failure alert appears
+-   A voting alert appears

 The distraction affects everyone.